Court Rules TUSD Free of Desegregation Case After Nearly 50 years

 Monday, April 19, 2021

-After almost half a century, the U.S. District court declared unitary status for Tucson Unified School District, district officials announced Monday.
+After almost half a century, a U.S. District Court judge recommended granting full unitary status for Tucson Unified School District, district officials announced Monday.

 In the initial 1974 case, Maria Mendoza filed the class action on behalf of her son, who at the time was in junior high school, under the claim that the district was “intentionally and knowingly” discriminating against students due to race and ethnicity.

-In 2018 the U.S. District Court granted TUSD “partial unitary status,” the case was brought before the 9th Circuit Court of Appeals by the plaintiffs last July.
+In 2018 the U.S. District Court granted TUSD “partial unitary status,” but the latest legal action was brought before the 9th Circuit Court of Appeals by the plaintiffs last July.

 In order to gain unitary status, TUSD implemented a property tax levy for desegregation, capped at $63 million annually to fund student services like dual-language and gifted programs.